harness/developer-hub/release-notes/continuous-delivery.md

 - The Helm chart deployments failed when the values yaml file contained double quotes.
 This issue is resolved.
 (CDS-100174, ZD-68747, ZD-68940)
 - The health source connector component's placeholder displaying `GCP` is now changed to `BigQuery`.
 (CDS-99519)
-- Earlier, it was not possible to delete entire expressions from the delegate selector field at the step level was not possible.
+- Earlier, deleting the entire expressions from the delegate selector field at the step level was not possible.
 This issue is resolved.
 (CDS-96694)
 - The Service and environment values saved as input sets of a template in the verify step were not available while running the pipeline.
 This issue is resolved.
 (CDS-96581)

 ## August 2024